-- 28.3 An engine will be deemed to have been used once the car's timing transponder has shown that it has left the pit lane. - 28.4 After consultation with the relevant engine supplier, SCCA Pro Racing will attach seals to each engine prior to it being used for the first time at an Event in order to ensure that no significant moving parts can be rebuilt or replaced. - 28.5 An engine change will be deemed to have happened if any of the seals are damaged, removed, or replaced on an engine by anyone other than the engine supplier after it has been used for the first time in any official session. - 28.6 The Technical Delegate may require the replacement of a complete engine or any part of the engine or ECU with parts coming from the supplier's stock or the check of the complete engine on the test bench. - 28.7 The Technical Delegate and the engine provider must be notified in writing in advance of removing an engine for service, repairs, or power confirmation by the provider or of replacement with a different engine.
-Penalties will be separate and in addition to any penalties resulting from Section 28.2.
+- 28.8 The Technical Delegate may require the replacement of a complete engine or any part of the engine or ECU with parts coming from the supplier's stock or the check of the complete engine on the test bench. - 28.9 The Technical Delegate and the engine provider must be notified in writing in advance of removing an engine for service, repairs, or power confirmation by the provider or of replacement with a different engine.
+Failure to follow this procedure will result in separate penalties in addition to any penalties resulting from Section 28.3.